Engaging a Cross-Generational Workforce Through Continued Learning

-Having an element of eLearning allows your workforce flexibility throughout the learning process–something that is essential when requesting that employees expand their skill set.
+Having a corporate eLearning solution allows your workforce flexibility throughout the learning process–something that is essential when requesting that employees expand their skill set.
 Building their skill sets is beneficial to each individual employee, but keep in mind that most staff are juggling work duties, home duties, and now, the added load of expanding current skills or learning new ones.
 For even the best multi-tasker, taking on learning new skills in addition to their normal workload might seem overwhelming.

 Especially with a multi-generational organization, not all staff are going to work through courses at the same speed. eLearning makes it easier for employees to work through continued learning at their own pace and digest the information in a way that is best for their learning style.

 For most companies, providing a mix of elements of traditional learning along with eLearning is the best route for the best user experience and learning efficiency for all generations.
 To find out what kind of continued learning management plan to enact, start by asking your current employees.
 Something as simple as holding an interactive workshop and/or doing a survey to find out your workforce’s learning preferences can save your company time and money when creating a learning management plan.

 Learning Management with a Cross-Generational Workforce in Mind

 With generational learning preferences in mind and some light research (one-on-one interviews, workshops, surveys) to back up your decisions, it’s time to begin creating courses and curriculums that align with your company’s needs.